R2Northstar/ModdingDocs/docs/source/reference/northstar/httprequests.rst

 Security Limitations
 ====================

-For security reasons, private network hosts are blocked by default, meaning you cannot make HTTP requests to them.
+For security reasons, private network hosts, such as ``localhost`` or ``192.168.1.106`` are blocked by default, meaning you cannot make HTTP requests to them.
 This includes a blanket ban on IPv6 hosts.

 You are also limited to HTTP and HTTPS for protocols.
 Any other protocols will prevent the request from being made.